Request an Appointment

 SAC Summer Camp

-Summer camp applications are accepted in early spring.
-During summer camp we offer swimming, bowling, off-post field trips (Science Centers, Aquariums, Water Parks, Museums, Zoos, ferry boat cruises, barbeques, arts & crafts, BGCA & 4-H/Clover-bud activities, gardening, cooking, technology, sports & fitness, clubs, and daily learning opportunities.
+Summer camp requests through militarychildcare.com begin in February.
+During summer camp we offer swimming, bowling, off-post field trips (Science Centers, Aquariums, Water Parks, Museums, Zoos, ferry boat cruises), barbeques, arts & crafts, BGCA & 4-H/Clover-bud activities, gardening, cooking, technology, sports & fitness, clubs, and daily learning opportunities.
 The summer camp program is extended to meet the requirements of our civilian workforce whose children are not part of the West Point school system.
 Summer Camp Hours are 6a.m.-5:30pm.

 Boys & Girls Clubs of America (BGCA)